Post

 Separable equation: An equation that can be expressed in the form $g(y)y’=f(x)$ through algebraic manipulation.

-Integrating both sides of the separable equation $g(y)y’=f(x)$ with respect to $x$ yields
+Integrating both sides of a separable equation $g(y)y’=f(x)$ with respect to $x$ yields:

 \[\int g(y)y'dx = \int f(x)dx + c\]